 6. Sprout Social

-Sprout Social is a social media customer service software platform.
-It supports interactions between brands and their customers.
-This platform provides more than customer service software.
-You might want to take advantage of the other Sprout Social features, too.
-But don’t discount is as a tool for social media customer support.
+Sprout Social is a social media customer service software platform that supports interactions between brands and their customers.
+This platform provides more than customer service software, and you might want to take advantage of the other Sprout Social features.
+But don’t discount it as a tool for social media customer support.
 You can check out Sprout Social with a free trial.

 Pros: Sprout Social works well on mobile devices.
-It has CRM built right in.
+It has a CRM built right in.
 It provides a wealth of tools and flexible features.
-The dashboard is easy to use and you can create reports from the app.
+The dashboard is easy to use, and you can create reports from the app.

 Cons: You’ll have to buy the premium plan to access customer service support.
 It can get pricey if you need licenses for several customer service team members.
 And it excludes some popular social platforms, most notably YouTube.